CartoDB/carto-vl-training/training-v2/05-legends.md

 ![histogram-update](images/training-v2-05-update.gif)

-## Create an Airship Category Widget using a Histogram
+## Create an Airship Category widget using a Histogram

-Another useful Widget Airship offers is a Category Widget.
+Another useful widget Airship offers is a Category widget.
 This will let us work with string-type values.
 For example, what if you wanted to see how many of these listing are for Private rooms?

 We can get the room type data in histogram format, but instead of displaying it as a bar chart we can display the bars by category.
 Change your `viz` histogram line to this: